gae123/sd2/README.md

        1. Your container will run using the same username/id you have on the host.
-It is a good idea to use a script that relocates exising users in the container os that have the same userid with the one you have on the host (see [this tool](https://github.com/schmidigital/permission-fix/blob/master/tools/permission_fix).
+It is a good idea to use a script that relocates exising users in the container os that have the same userid with the one you have on the host (see [this](https://raw.githubusercontent.com/gae123/sd2/master/examples/entrypoint.sh).

 ## How to set it up
 sd2 relies on a configuration file that defines your DHs, your conainers/images